 The doctors are happy to bulk bill patients with any of their current valid concession cards for consultations during week days from 8am to 6pm.

-Consultations after 8pm on week days, after 1pm Saturday and all day Sunday and public holidays will have a gap fee.
+ALL Consultations after 8pm on week days, on Saturday/Sunday and public holidays will have a gap fee.

 Can I pay just the gap fee?